splynx/powerlynx-doc/networking/cudy.md

 ---
 outline: deep
 ---
+ℹ️ℹ️ℹ️ Due to limitations in the Cudy firmware, Powerlynx supports only Cudy WR1300 devices with version 2.2.3 or newer installed.
+Other Cudy devices can be connected to Powerlynx, but the following features won't work: CoA (change speed) and PoD (disconnect the customer).
+It is possible to use session timeouts to disconnect clients, but this is not the most effective method.

 # Connect Cudy hotspot with Powerlynx
 In this manual, we will guide you on how to add a Cudy router as a hotspot in Powerlynx.